twitocode/Tantalum/content/University/Clubs/GDSC.md

 **This sub-team requires 2-4 hours of weekly commitment.
 How do you plan on managing your personal schedule with this extra-curricular?
 (400 character limit)**
 My classes are primarily concentrated in the afternoon, leaving my mornings, evenings, and weekends flexible.
 I plan to set aside a consistent 2-4 hour block each week for the team and schedule my coursework around it.
 Since I currently have no other major extracurricular commitments, I can dedicate my time to the team and readjust my schedule when needed.

+**Tell us about any experience that could help you contribute to Sentinel.
+This could be a project, internship, course, research experience, hackathon, or something you learned independently.
+What did you personally work on?
+(700 character limit)**

+==I built Sift, a search engine from scratch in Go with a concurrent crawler, custom inverted index, memory-mapped postings, and BM25 ranking.
+This hands-on experience with tokenization, ranking algorithms, and indexing directly translates to Sentinel’s hybrid keyword/semantic RAG and manifest parsing.
+At DeltaHacks, I built the Python/FastAPI backend for Waypoint, developing agent-based simulations that modeled behavior and coordinated state.
+Combined with Serene (ASP.NET Core/PostgreSQL with AI tooling), I have strong experience designing robust data pipelines, agent workflows, and backend architectures, ready to contribute to Sentinel’s specialized review agents and MCP tools.==

+**What interests you about Sentinel, and what would you personally like to learn or build by working on the project?
+(500 character limit)**
+Sentinel interests me because of its AI/ML, backend development and cloud computing areas of focus.
+I have yet to work on a large scale project with more than 3 other members that required this many technology fields to be used.
+I have been using LangChain and LangGraph to make a git diff viewer and I found it really cool how multiple models could...
+In my free time I watch the youtube LowLevel who speaks about security risks with AI in modern systems; such as escaping sandboxes (huggingface and openai), promp injection